The-Marcy-Lab-School/react-express-auth/documentation/project-proposal.md

 *Example:* This application will utilize the WeatherAPI API to retrieve live weather data based on the user's current location.
 We will use the WebLocation API to get the user's current location.
 ___

-### 😰 Potential Challenges and Mitigation:
-Address potential challenges you might encounter during the development process and outline your plans to overcome them.

-*Example:* We anticipate that incorporating the ChatGPT API to be challenging.
-To overcome this challenge, we will consult the ChatGPT documentation and utilize tutorials to implement the feature.
-___

 ### 🤝 Team and Responsibilities (if applicable):
 If you are working in a team, specify the roles and responsibilities of each team member and how you will collaborate throughout the project.